 Owl watercolor layer painting by Waldorf teacher education student

-The Alkion* Center and Adult Education at Hawthorne Valley
+The Alkion* Center for Adult Education at Hawthorne Valley…a short history and profile –

 Adult education, particularly for Waldorf teacher training, first germinated in the early 1980s when Henry Barnes pioneered a vision based on a three-fold program of pedagogical study, artistic training, and practical skills.
 By 1986, an In-Service Apprenticeship Teacher Training Program had been inaugurated, largely supported by grant funding that he had raised.
 Over the course of the next 4 or 5 years, teachers from Hawthorne Valley School took part, or were subsequently hired onto the faculty.